-In young children, the most common causes of concussion are falls – for example, falling from a bed, couch, pram or play equipment.
+In young children, the most common cause of concussion is falls – for example, falling from a bed, couch, pram or play equipment.

 In older children, most concussions happen in sport – for example, Australian Rules football, rugby, soccer and horse riding.
 They also happen during leisure activities – for example, falls from bicycles or skateboards.